 Cally is a natural storyteller full of intelligent, distinctive and punchline-rich material and her star is fast on the rise.
 She has held senior management positions at some of the biggest media companies in the world including MTV, UKTV and Viacom.
 Early in her career she headed an independent television production company that was bought by ITV’s Carlton Television (where a certain David Cameron was on the board).
 She left to set up a successful creative consultancy company, and went on to do a 10 year stint as Senior Vice President at the US studio giant Viacom.
 There, Cally oversaw a multi-million dollar budget for channels including Nickelodeon, MTV, Comedy Central and Paramount; if you want someone to blame for bringing South Park and SpongeBob SquarePants to the world, you need look no further.
 She has a Masters in Neuro Linguistic Programming and has worked for many years, alongside her not inconsiderable day jobs, as a sought-after Executive Coach to the great and the good in industry, public life and politics.

 It was while working for Comedy Central, on the road with the late, great Joan Rivers, that Cally was nudged into the sphere of performance.
 Acting as an unofficial business event warm-up for Ms. Rivers, it was she who told Cally she had what it took to be a stand-up and so, as a 45 year old single parent, Cally first took to the stage.
 She quickly cemented her position as one of the most exciting and distinctive new stand-ups in the country, with her unflinching, acerbic and intelligent brand of comedy.
-She has appeared on BBC2’s QI multiple times and as a guest on Radio 4’s Museum Of Curiosity, as well as BBC Radio 6 Music and as a regular contributor on BBC London.
-In 2019 Cally has appeared as an expert on BBC2's The Apprentice You're Fired, as well as a panelist on Radio 4's The Unbelievable Truth with David Mitchell and BBC's The Blame Game.
-Cally also writes for The Guardian.
+She has appeared on BBC2’s QI multiple times and as a guest on Radio 4’s Museum Of Curiosity, as well as BBC Radio 6 Music, Times Radio, Radio 5 Live and as a regular contributor on BBC London.
+Cally has also appeared as an expert on BBC2's The Apprentice You're Fired, as well as a panelist on Radio 4's The Unbelievable Truth with David Mitchell and BBC's The Blame Game.
+Cally has also written for The Guardian and the Financial Times.

 Her first foray to The Edinburgh Fringe in 2016 was a big success.
 Her show ‘Cat Call’, a double header with Catherine Bohart, received a Malcolm Hardee Award.
 She then followed up with her debut solo hour in 2017, ‘Super Cally Fragile Lipstick’.
 The show was a sell-out hit, receiving multiple 4**** reviews, national press coverage and picked as Best of Edinburgh Fringe by The Arts Desk.
 Cally built on this success with her hit Edinburgh 2019 show - ‘Invisible’ at The Assembly Rooms, which enjoyed numerous accolades and sell-out rooms.
 After multiple Finalist credits in competitions in the UK and the US, Cally went on to win the prestigious 2018 Piccadilly Comedy Club New Act of the Year competition, after being tipped as one of the comedians to watch for 2017 by Chortle.